quicwg/base-drafts/draft-ietf-quic-http.md

 determined to be the most appropriate response for that request given the state of the target resource at the time of response message origination by (or at the direction of) the origin server identified within the target URI.
-Locating an authoritative server for an HTTP URL is discussed in Section 4.3 of
+Locating an authoritative server for an HTTP URI is discussed in Section 4.3 of
 {{!SEMANTICS}}.

-The "https" scheme associates authority with possession of a certificate that the client considers to be trustworthy for the host identified by the authority component of the URL.
+The "https" scheme associates authority with possession of a certificate that the client considers to be trustworthy for the host identified by the authority component of the URI.

 If a server presents a valid certificate and proof that it controls the corresponding private key, then a client will accept a secured TLS session with